jerrinss5/mws-restaurant-stage-1/README.md

  if python server on 3.6.3 is used to serve the page then manifest.json file doesn't get loaded hurting the PWA score.

+Offline review functionality Details:

+When the user is offline and submits a review it gets cached in the indexed DB.
+And this review will be sent the next time user submits a review next time and the network is online.
 ---

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1